Skip to content

 You have two children.
 One is a surgeon earning well into six figures, owns a home outright, and has a substantial retirement fund.
 The other works in social services, carries student loan debt, and rents an apartment.

-The equal approach: Each gets 50%.
+The equal approach: each gets 50%.
 The surgeon barely notices the inheritance.
 The social worker's life is meaningfully changed.
+The equitable approach: you leave a larger share to the child who needs it more.

-• A middle path exists.
-Leave equal shares, but structure the less wealthy child's inheritance in a trust that protects it from creditors and provides steady income rather than a lump sum.
+A middle path worth considering: leave equal shares, but structure the less wealthy child's inheritance in a trust that protects it from creditors and provides steady income rather than a lump sum.

 Scenario 2: The Child Who Provided Caregiving